 2. The positions and responsibilities held at the parent company, etc. at present and in the last five years for Messrs.
-Saburo Kogo, Hideo Tsujimura, Yuji Yamazaki, Josuke Kimura and Nobuhiro Torii are as listed in the "Career Summary, Position and Responsibilities and Important Concurrent Positions" column.
+Saburo Kogo, Kazuhiro Saito, Hideo Tsujimura, Yuji Yamazaki, Josuke Kimura and Nobuhiro Torii are as listed in the "Career Summary, Position and Responsibilities and Important Concurrent Positions" column.

-- 3. Ms. Yukari Inoue is a candidate for Outside Director. - 4.
-The Company has concluded a limited liability agreement with Mr. Torii and Ms. Inoue, pursuant to Article 427, Paragraph 1 of the Companies Act of Japan.
-Based on this agreement, Mr. Torii and Ms. Inoue's liability as a Director is limited to the minimum liability amount stipulated by Article 425, Paragraph 1 of the Companies Act of Japan.
-The Company plans to continue this agreement with Mr. Torii and Ms. Inoue if they are reelected at the Meeting. - 5.
-The Company designated Ms. Inoue as an Independent Officer and reported this designation to the Tokyo Stock Exchange.
+3. Ms. Yukari Inoue is a candidate for Outside Director.

+4. The Company has concluded limited liability agreements with Mr. Torii and Ms. Inoue, pursuant to Article 427, Paragraph 1 of the Companies Act of Japan.
+Based on these agreements, Mr. Torii and Ms. Inoue's liability as Directors is limited to the minimum liability amount stipulated by Article 425, Paragraph 1 of the Companies Act of Japan.
+The

+Company plans to continue these agreements with Mr. Torii and Ms. Inoue if they are reelected at the Meeting.

+5. The Company designated Ms. Inoue as an Independent Officer and reported this designation to the Tokyo Stock Exchange.
 Ms. Inoue currently serves as Managing Director of Kellogg Japan G.K.
-The Group conducts transactions with Kellogg Company (U.S.), the parent company of the aforesaid company including transactions relating to beverages, and the Group also conducts transactions relating to foods with JC Comsa Corporation where Ms. Inoue currently serves as an Outside Director.
+However, the Group does not conduct any transactions with the aforesaid company.
+Also, the Group conducts transactions relating to foods with JC Comsa Corporation where Ms. Inoue currently serves as an Outside Director.
 However, the monetary amount of these transactions is less than 1% of consolidated revenue of either company, and the Company believes that this has no material effect on Ms. Inoue's independence.

-Proposal 3: Election of One (1) Director Serving on the Audit and Supervisory Committee
+Proposal 3: Election of Two (2) Directors Serving on the Audit and Supervisory Committee

-At the close of the Meeting, the term of office of Director serving on the Audit and Supervisory Committee Mr. Kozo Chiji will expire.
-Accordingly, we request the election of one (1) Director serving on the Audit and Supervisory Committee.
+At the close of the Meeting, the terms of office of Directors serving on the Audit and Supervisory Committee Mr. Harumichi Uchida and Ms. Mika Masuyama will expire.
+Accordingly, we request the election of two (2) Directors serving on the Audit and Supervisory Committee.

 The Audit and Supervisory Committee has already given their consent to this proposal.
 This proposal has been considered by the Directors serving on the Audit and Supervisory Committee, but they have expressed no opinion.

-The candidate for Director serving on the Audit and Supervisory Committee to be elected is as follows:
+The candidates for Directors serving on the Audit and Supervisory Committee to be elected are as follows: